top of page

 Bankruptcy Ch.
 7

 Chapter 7 of the Bankruptcy Code is often referred to as liquidation bankruptcy.
-If you qualify for this option, most of your unsecured debts can be discharged (forgiven), including credit card bills, medical bills and similar debts for which there is no collateral.
+If you qualify for this option, based on your income and assets, through a means test, most of your unsecured debts can be discharged (forgiven), including credit card bills, medical bills and similar debts for which there is no collateral.
 The process can be completed within a few months.
 The downside is that some of your assets may need to be liquidated in order to partially repay creditors.
 There are exemptions and exceptions, but you’ll need to speak with a bankruptcy attorney to better understand how they would apply in your specific case.
+Exemptions include being able to keep your homestead, unless you are behind on the payment, one vehicle worth less than $1,000.00 and some other assets like a burial plot etc. The legal fee for a chapter 7, is $1,800.00, which we can put you on a payment plan to pay, plus the filing fee to the Clerk of the Court and the cost of counseling required by the Court.
+You can only file a Ch 7 bankruptcy once every 8 years .
+But there are many issues that could lessen the time period.
+Please call our office if you have questions.

 Chapter 13 Personal Bankruptcy: Reorganization